Farm Hands (The Ren & Stimpy Show): Production

 Stephen DeStefano produced the storyboards for the episode.
 The title card is a parody of the painting American Gothic.
 The duo Abner and Ewalt return from "Out West", both voiced by showrunner Bob Camp, as Abner's voice actor Jim Smith had left production during the second season alongside John Kricfalusi and Spümcø.
 Much of the episode reused animation from that episode as a cost-saving measure, with Rough Draft Korea reanimating and recoloring Carbunkle Cartoons' animation.
-As "Farm Hands" was animated with traditional ink-and-paint while "Out West" was animated with digital ink-and-paint, there is a clear difference in animation quality of the two episodes.
-The scene where Ren and Stimpy are in pain after having their teeth pulled out by Abner was censored in the home media release.
+As "Out West" was animated with digital ink-and-paint, "Farm Hands" was animated with traditional ink-and-paint, showing a clear difference in animation quality between the two episodes.
+The scene where Ren and Stimpy are in pain after having their teeth pulled out by Abner was censored in the home media release, but was restored in later television and streaming airings.

 Reception

-American critic Thad Komorowski gave the episode two and a half out of five stars.
+American critic Thad Komorowski gave the episode two and a half out of five stars, calling it forgettable and uninspired despite its funny premise.